 For the spectral parameters the error estimates were done by comparing the values for HITRAN 2000, HITRAN 2008 and JPL 2001.
-If the discrepancies between the databases were bigger than the given error estimate in the database the discrepancy

-- 20 was used, if not the error estimate from the database was used.
-This gives a line strength I_0 uncertainty of 1% (JPL-database), a pressure broadening parameter γ_P uncertainty of 10% (HITRAN 2000 uncertainty) and an uncertainty in the temperature coefficient α_P of the pressure broadening parameter of 10% (difference between HI-TRAN 2000 and HITRAN 2008).
-Error in the self-broadening parameters were found - to be insignificant to the retrieval and will not be presented in this paper.
+If the discrepancies between the databases were bigger than the given error estimate in the database the discrepancy was used, if not the error estimate from the database was used.
+This gives a line strength I_0 uncertainty of 1 % (JPL-database), a pressure broadening parameter γ_P uncertainty of 10 % (HITRAN 2000 uncertainty) and an uncertainty in the temperature coefficient α_P of the pressure broadening parameter of 10 % (difference between HITRAN 2000 and HITRAN 2008).
+Errors in the self-broadening parameters were found to be insignificant to the retrieval and will not be presented in this paper.
 In total, the spectroscopic parameters together give errors of less than 5 % in the retrievals.

-To investigate the influence of the calibration errors, the spectra were simply multiplied with 1 ± 0.05 to simulate the 2σ calibration error (see Sect.
+To investigate the influence of the calibration errors, the spectra were simply multiplied with 1 ± 0.05 to simulate the 1σ calibration error (see Sect.
 2.4).
-For the a priori CO the profile was perturbed by 50% and the standard deviation for the a priori uncertainty covariance matrix was changed with 50%.
-The temperature profile was perturbed by 5K (1 σ error for MSIS90 is 3K) to take errors in temperature into account.
+To test the influence of the a priori, the CO profile was perturbed by 50% and the standard deviation for the a priori uncertainty covariance matrix was changed with 50%.
+In addition, another test was done where the part representing the natural variability (0.5 ppm at all altitudes) was removed from the uncertainty matrix, and only the uncertainty in a priori mean was used.
+The temperature profile was perturbed by 5 K (1σ error for MSIS90 is 3 K) to take errors in temperature into account.
 The polynomial baseline fit in the retrieval had its a priori variance multiplied and divided by 4.